The Corey James Memorial Good Time Benefit

 2015 A beautiful fall day offered lots of family fun with inflatables games and lots of great music.
 We were thrilled to add the talents of Kelly Jo & Buffaloe and Darby Wilcox to our stage as well as our new friends The LOZ Band.
 With great food catered by The Wild Ace and large prizes raffled off helped to make a great day for our first time sending an anonymous check to a family referred by a perennial donor.
 Right at $6000 was sent to this young man suffering from cancer and when we last heard he was cancer free and recovering well.

-2016 This years benefit was great fun and all involved enjoyed a special day.
+2016 Benefit was great fun and all involved enjoyed a special day.
 We were lucky to add the likes of Russ Moore and the debut of Pink Lavender as well as some of our annual favorites in Noel Riddle, The LOZ Band and Four14.
 Dylan Looper brought incredible magic that entertained all ages.
 A wonderful day was had and effective after two rain dates pushed the event back. $5000 was sent to a local family with a daughter suffering from osteosarcoma whom since the event we have found out is now cancer free.